 How To Edit Your WordPress User Profile

-How To Edit Your User Details In WordPress
+Changing Your User Details And Personal Settings In WordPress

-Hover over this area with your mouse and it expands to display your Gravatar image, your name and username, and links to your “Profile Screen” and a “Log Out” link …
+Hover over this area with your mouse and it displays an image of your Gravatar, your name and username, and also links to your “Profile Screen” and a “Log Out” link …

-Alternatively, to access your user profile using the main dashboard menu, go to Users > Your Profile …
+Another way to edit your user profile using the dashboard menu is to go to Users > Your Profile …

-The Profile screen contains a number of subsections that allow you to view and manage information about your WordPress user account.
+The Profile area contains various subsections that let you view and edit information about your WordPress user account.